cyclus/cyclus.github.com/source/basics/ecosystem.rst

 (details are still under development), but this catalog will point to external distribution sites that are consistent with each contributors personal and/or institutional needs.
-For example, developers who are permitted to follow an open source approach with their own contributions can have their own Github account and share their modules through the same mechanism as - but a different location from - the |cyclus| core.
+For example, developers who are permitted to follow an open source approach with their own contributions can have their own GitHub account and share their modules through the same mechanism as - but a different location from - the |cyclus| core.
 For some subset of open source distribution mechanisms, the |cyclus| core will include tools to make it